MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

 > [!NOTE]
 > At this time, Product Visualize is only available for iOS devices.

-### Install the app from the Apple Store

-1. Go to the Apple Store.

-2. Search for “Dynamics 365 Product Visualize”.

-3. Download and install the app.

-### Open the app and sign in for the first time
+## Open the app and sign in for the first time

 1. On your iOS device, search for “Dynamics 365 Product Visualize”, and then open the app.